 The bulk of human activity is win-win activity.
 We trade, we share and we cooperate with friends and strangers throughout our lives.
 Acting in win-win ways is normal.

-Here’s the thing.
+Now, here’s the thing.
 The idea that people are selfish is actually half-true.
-People who trade in markets do generally look for deals which maximise their gain.
-However, as traders, they are also acting in win-win ways.
-A more accurate way to communicate this behaviour is to communicate the concept of a selfish win-win person.
+Those who trade in markets generally do look for deals which maximise their gain.
+However, as traders, they also act in a win-win way.
+A more accurate way to communicate human behaviour is to communicate the concept of a selfish win-win person.

-I believe that if we communicate this concept well, the world will change.
-The reputation of economics should improve, profit-driven businesses should be more respected, and we would get better at helping each other in general.
+I believe that if we communicate this concept well, then the world will change.
+The reputation of economics should improve.
+Profit-driven businesses should be more respected.
+We would get better at helping each other in general.

-These four categories can be more widely applied to the study of human behaviour and to behavioural economics.
+These five categories can be more widely applied to the study of human behaviour and to behavioural economics.

-To drive this concept home, here is a set of words which I believe will help the cause:
+To drive this concept home, here is a set of words which I believe will help:

 - ‘symbish’ means ‘win-win’